Sciss/Impulse/README.md

 ## statement

 Impulse is a simple tool to record sound impulse responses.
-It is (C)opyright 2014 by Hanns Holger Rutz.
+It is (C)opyright 2014&ndash;2016 by Hanns Holger Rutz.
 All rights reserved.
 This project is released under the [GNU General Public License](https://raw.github.com/Sciss/Impulse/master/LICENSE) v3+ and comes with absolutely no warranties.
 To contact the author, send an email to `contact at sciss.de`

 ## requirements / installation

 Impulse builds with sbt against Scala 2.11 and 2.10.
 To create the standalone, run `sbt assembly`.
 You can also use sbt to launch the application via `sbt run`.
 The project is based on ScalaCollider/SoundProcesses and thus an existing SuperCollider installation is required.
 The SuperCollider location is currently read from environment variable `SC_HOME`.
 On Linux, `scsynth` should be on your `PATH`, so there is no action required.

+## contributing

+Please see the file [CONTRIBUTING.md](CONTRIBUTING.md)

 ## quick guide